blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 **Bonus**

-Tip 1: Add ‘tee’ to see realtime New!
+Tip 1: Add ‘tee’ to see realtime

 Gau - for realtime URL extraction when performing manual search so you can have urls to attack.